How many bicycles do I need?

 My answer to the question, how many bikes do you need?
 One.
 You only need one bike … of each type.

-I only have one road bike, one cyclocross bike, one commuting/touring bike, one mountain bike and one e-bike.
+I only have one road bike, one cyclocross bike, one commuting/touring bike, one bike-packing bike, one dual-suspension mountain bike and one e-bike.
 (Update: and one folding bike).

 But I have curated my fleet so that each bike also serves the adjacent purpose if required.
 So if my road bike is not in service for whatever reason, my cyclocross bike only needs a three-minute tyre change to be ready for a dash to Wynnum with the bunch.
 The mountain bike is good for dirt road adventure touring, as well as singletrack Sunday.
 The commuter/tourer can just about fill any role at a pinch, except maybe singletrack.